krunalss/COEP_ML_Lab_CourseWork/4_multi-class classification/Readme.md

 # Assignment 4 Outputs
 ## (Iris -multi-class classification)
 ## Problem Statement
+4. Pickup any dataset from scikit-learn like Iris dataset and solve the problem of multi-class classification.
+- a.
+Apply data pre-processing
+- b.
+Show the results with different methods
+  - i.
+Logistic regression
+  - ii.
+KNN
+  - iii.
+Decision tree
+  - iv.
+SVC
+- c.
+Evaluate using different measures.
+Make sure the final result is having the least error.
+- d.
+Visualize the results using matplotlib/ seaborn.
+Show correlation matrix.
 ## 1. First Data Preview (Head of Dataset + Target)
 ![Dataset Head](images/Screenshot%202025-12-05%20220116.png)